TamerZraiq/SoC/index.md

 My third attempt consisted of trying a similar design to the start screen design.
 It proved more challenging and with little time I was not able to fulfil what I wanted to do.
 <img src="https://raw.githubusercontent.com/TamerZraiq/Soc/main/docs/assets/images/att3.jpg">

-On the final session I settled on building on what I had in the second attempt, which is my final VGA design.
+On the final session I settled on building on what I had in the second attempt, which is my final VGA design seen in the demonstration section below.

 ### **Code Adaptation**
 I combined both templates (color cycle and color stripes) and with the help of chatgt I was able to manipulate the code so that I control square size as well as changing color speed.